ys112/PeerPrep/README.md

 1. Open a command line in the monorepo's root folder and run `pnpm i` to install all dependencies.
     - You do not need to install dependencies individually within subfolders.
+1. You would have been provided a JSON file containing Firebase service account credentials.\
+  Place it in `.firebase/service-account.json`.

+#### For development

+1. Make a copy of `services/user/.env.local.example` and name it `services/user/.env.local`.
+Change the sample `JWT_SECRET` value for security reasons.

+#### For production

+1. Change the contents of `jwt_secret.txt` for security reasons.\
+  Do not check the new value in.

 ### Running the project (development)